orionjs/orioncms/docs/app-configuration.md

 ## Example

-In previous versions of orion, to upload with s3 you had to set the aws keys in the code.
+In previous versions of orion, to upload with s3 you had to set the AWS keys in the code.
 Now ```orionjs:s3``` is made to work with ```orion.config```.
 This is how it's done:

 ```js